California firefighters make progress as wildfires push devastation and spread smoke across US West

 Although cooler-than-average temperatures are expected through the middle of this week, that doesn’t mean existing fires will disappear, said Marc Chenard, a meteorologist at the National Weather Service’s Weather Prediction Center in College Park, Maryland.

-The National Weather Service also issued a “red flag” warnings Sunday for wide swaths of Idaho, Montana, Utah, Colorado and Wyoming, in addition to parts of California.
+Air quality alerts were also issued for Monday in the northwestern U.S. and western Canada.

-Fires burned across eastern Oregon and eastern Idaho, where officials were assessing damage from a group of blazes called the Gwen Fire, which was estimated at 43 square miles (111 square kilometers) as of Sunday.
+Officials were assessing damage across eastern Oregon and eastern Idaho from a group of blazes called the Gwen Fire, which was estimated at 43 square miles (111 square kilometers) as of Sunday.

+In Oregon, the Grant County Sheriff's Office identified a single-engine air tanker pilot who died last week while fighting the Falls Fire as James Bailey Maxwell, 74.

+Maxwell's air tanker disappeared late Thursday while he was fighting the fire burning near the town of Seneca and the Malheur National Forest.
+Search and rescue crews found Maxwell and his plane the following morning.

+The Falls Fire was roughly 222 square miles (575 square kilometers) and nearly 70% contained Monday.
+Fire managers hope to have it fully contained by Tuesday.

 In California, Paradise and several other Butte County communities were under an evacuation warning Sunday.
-Yet the fire's southernmost front, which is closest to Paradise, was “looking really good," Cal Fire operations section chief Jeremy Pierce said around midday.
+Yet the fire's southernmost front, which is closest to Paradise, was “looking really good," Cal Fire operations section chief Jeremy Pierce said.

-Officials did not expect it to move farther into Chico, a city of about 100,000 people just west of Paradise, and over the next three days crews plan to extinguish hot spots and remove hazards, Pierce said.
+Officials did not expect it to move farther into Chico, a city of about 100,000 people just west of Paradise, and crews plan to extinguish hot spots and remove hazards over the next few days, Pierce said.

-The focus on saving lives and endangered property has shifted to confronting the blaze head-on, Jay Tracy, a Park Fire headquarters spokesperson, told The Associated Press by phone Sunday.

 “This fire is surprising a lot of people with its explosive growth,” he said.
 “It is kind of unparalleled.”